digitalfondue/lavagna/ROADMAP.md

 This is a high level roadmap.
 Lavagna has currently:

  - a stable 1.0.x branch where small fixes and features will be added.
-Some of the work done in the 1.1 branch will be backported.
+Some of the work done in the master branch will be backported.
  - the current master (1.1) where the big features are developed

 ## Expected for 1.0.3 (~september 2015)